torchlight-api/torchlight-jigsaw/README.md

 ### Cache

 Torchlight requires a separate cache path, distinct from the Jigsaw cache.
-Jigsaw cleans out its cache from time to time, whereas Torchlight relies expiration, courtesy of the Laravel cache driver.
+Jigsaw cleans out its cache from time to time, whereas Torchlight depends on individual TTLs, courtesy of the Laravel cache driver.